 How To Request Grants

 You can request Grants from your account as and when you choose.
-You can contact us by phone, email or letter with the details of the Grant and the Recipient you want to support.
+You can contact us by phone, email or letter with the details of the Grant and the Partner you want to support.

-- Available Funds / Balance: Sufficient funds need to be held in your Giving Account for Stewardship America to process a Grant.
+- Available Funds/Balance: Sufficient funds need to be held in your Giving Account for Stewardship America to process a Grant.

-- Timing: If we haven’t made a Grant to a Recipient before, or for several years, we will check they are eligible to receive funds from us.
+- Timing: If we haven’t made a Grant to a Partner before, or for several years, we will check they are eligible to receive funds from us.
 This can sometimes mean that the Grant you have asked for is delayed.

 We deduct a charge from your Giving Account for administering your giving.
 This covers our costs and to help us continue our charitable objectives.
 Our Trustees Annual Report and accounts are available each year on our website and provide up to date information on all of Stewardship America’s activities.
 In the event that we make a surplus from any of our charitable activities, this will always be put back into our charitable work and to further our charitable objectives.